Astrochemical modelling of infrared dark clouds: Results

 Next we consider the Case 1 results for the rest of the IRDC positions.
 In particular, we next consider the P6 position (Fig.~\ref{fig:p6_global_cr}), which has been selected to be starless.
 We see that the overall feature of the $\chi^2$ distributions for P6 are quite similar to those of P2.
 The equivalent figures for the other regions follow the same general patterns and we do not present them here.
 In general, all these regions also exhibit quite similar $\chi^2$ landscapes for their XR, UR and R Case 1 search results.

 Thus, in summary, the main features of the Case 1 fitting are that the best solutions have relatively low CRIRs ($\sim 10^{-18}\:{\rm s}^{-1}$) and yield ages in the range $\sim 10^5$ to $\sim 10^6\:$yr.
-There is an extended ``valley'' of low $\chi^2$ values extending to higher CRIR solutions (e.g., $\sim 10^{-17}\:{\rm s}^{-1}$), but requiring smaller ages (e.g., $10^5\:$yr).
-This type of solution is based on the gas being in a phase of early CO freeze-out, i.e., with the age set by the time needed to freeze-out from the adopted initial conditions of all CO in gas phase.
+There is an extended `valley' of low $\chi^2$ values extending to higher CRIR solutions (e.g. $\sim 10^{-17}\:{\rm s}^{-1}$), but requiring smaller ages (e.g. $10^5\:$yr).
+This type of solution is based on the gas being in a phase of early CO freeze-out, that is with the age set by the time needed to freeze-out from the adopted initial conditions of all CO in gas phase.

-However, as we will discuss later in \S\ref{S:discussion}, we consider that there are caveats with this interpretation.
-In particular, it seems to be unlikely that all the 10 selected positions would be in this initial phase of CO freeze out and the implied values of CRIR are relatively low compared to previous estimates in the more diffuse ISM.
-We will thus also discuss possible ways in which later-time solutions ($t\gtrsim 1\:$Myr) can be achieved.
+However, as we discuss later in \S\ref{S:discussion}, we consider that there are caveats with this interpretation.
+In particular, it seems to be unlikely that all the ten selected positions would be in this initial phase of CO freeze out and the implied values of CRIR are relatively low compared to previous estimates in the more diffuse ISM.
+Thus, we also discuss possible ways in which later-time solutions ($t\gtrsim 1\:$Myr) can be achieved.